yuzhou2/swagger-doclet/README.md

 [![Build Status](https://travis-ci.org/Carma-Public/swagger-jaxrs-doclet.svg?branch=master)](https://travis-ci.org/Carma-Public/swagger-jaxrs-doclet)

 A JavaDoc Doclet that can be used to generate a Swagger resource listing suitable for feeding to swagger-ui.
-Forked from https://github.com/ryankennedy/swagger-jaxrs-doclet to add support for swagger 1.2 and includes various fixes described below.
-This is used as a basis for the Carma API https://api-dev.car.ma/apidoc/ref/index.html Note you can win $1,000,000 using this API see http://carmacarpool.com/prize
+Forked from [Ryan Kennedy's original doclet](https://github.com/ryankennedy/swagger-jaxrs-doclet) to add support for swagger 1.2 and includes various fixes and new features described [below](#newfeatures).

+This is used as a basis for the [Carma API Reference](https://api-dev.car.ma/apidoc/ref/index.html) which is a good working example of the Swagger UI being used for a large API.

+####Note you can win [$1,000,000](http://carmacarpool.com/prize) using the Carma API!

 ## Usage